etienne-napoleone/spinach/README.md

 // Stop with final `⚠` frame and yellow color. s.text("something may have happened?").warn();

-// Stop with final `ℹ` frame and blue color. s.text("notice").stop();
+// Stop with without further modification (outside of chained updates). s.text("notice").stop();

 // Stop current spinner (sends update at the same time)